When to password protect a PDF

 - Set an open password (required to open the file)

-- Optionally set a permissions password (controls editing/printing rights)
+- Optionally set a permissions password (controls editing, printing, copying rights)

 Two types of PDF passwords

 - Open password (User password) — anyone who tries to open the file must enter this password.
-Without it, the file won't open at all
+Without it, the file won't open at all.
+Share this password only with intended recipients.

-- Permissions password (Owner password) — controls what an authorized user can do: printing, copying text, editing, filling forms
+- Permissions password (Owner password) — controls what an authorized user can do after opening: printing, copying text, editing, filling forms.
+Set this to restrict modification even by people who can open the document.

 What encryption standard is used?

-ihatepdf uses AES-256 encryption — the same standard used by banks and government agencies worldwide.
-Your password and file never leave your device — encryption runs entirely in your browser.
+ihatepdf uses AES-256 encryption — the same standard used by banks, government agencies, and military organizations worldwide.
+Your password and file never leave your device — all encryption processing runs locally in your browser's memory.

 Frequently asked questions